rotationalio/rotational.io/content/en/blog/2023-11-02-reinforcement-learning-model-versioning-and-tetris.md

 ## Going to the Gym

-To build our agent we will use [gymnasium](https://gymnasium.farama.org/) which is from the organization behind ChatGPT.
-The training loop will look something like this:
+To build our agent we will use [gymnasium](https://gymnasium.farama.org/), an open source (MIT License) Python package from the same organization behind ChatGPT.

+Our training loop will look something like this:

 !["RL Workflow"](/img/blog/2023-10-31-reinforcement-learning-model-versioning-and-tetris/workflow.png)